Robotics

 4.

-Design, build, program, test.
-Do each of the following:
+Design, Build, Program, Test.
+Do the following:

 a.

-With your counselor’s approval, choose a task for the robot or robotic subsystem that you plan to build.
-Include sensor feedback and programming in the task.
-Document this information in your robot engineering notebook.
+With your counselor's approval, choose a task for the robot or robotic

 b.

-Design your robot.
-The robot design should use sensors and programming and have at least 2 degrees of freedom.
-Document the design in your robot engineering notebook using drawings and a written description.
+and have at least 2 degrees of freedom.
+Document the design in your

 c.

-Build a robot or robotic subsystem of your original design to accomplish the task you chose for requirement 4a.
+Build a robot or robotic subsystem of your original design to

 d.

-Discuss with your counselor the programming options available for your robot.
-Then do either option 1 OR option 2.
+Discuss with your counselor the programming options available for your

 1.

-Option 1.
-Program your robot to perform the task you chose for your robot in 4a.
-Include a sample of your program’s source code in your robot engineering notebook.
+for your robot in 4a.
+Include a sample of your program's source

 2.